Yves57/AspNetCoreExt-Qos/README.md

 ASP.NET Core QoS is a set of high-performance and highly customizable middlewares that allow to set different limits on requests (quotas, rates).

-WORK IN PROGRESS!!!
-Even if the work is almost done, some following functionalities may have bugs.

 ## Simple example

 **Startup.cs**